Everything you need to know about Cuban visas

 Getting your Cuban tourist visa/card is as easy as 1,2,3

 As you can see the Cuban visa/Cuban tourist card debacle is not as hard to demystify as you probably thought, but if you still have questions check our FAQs section, and if you still have questions after that, we at Visa Cuba will be more than happy to help you find the right answer.
-Get in touch by dropping us an email via our online contact form or give us a call.
+Get in touch by dropping us an email via our online contact form.
 Don't forget that we're recommended by both Lonely Planet and TripAdvisor and are also fully authorised by the Cuban Consulate in the United Kingdom as official Cuba tourist cards providers.
+It would also not be excessive for your peace of mind to consult the reviews of our clients on Trustpilot and Feefo, which show the level of satisfaction achieved